Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 \subsubsection{Relative free factor systems and relative free splittings.}

 Consider a group $\Gamma$ and a nonfull free factor system $\A$ of $\Gamma$.
 A \emph{free factor system of $\Gamma$ rel~$\A$} is simply a free factor system $\B$ of $\Gamma$ such that $\A \sqsubset \B$.
-The action of $\Out(\Gamma)$ on all free factor systems of $\Gamma$ restricts to an action of $\Out(\Gamma;\A)$ on the set of free factor systems rel~$\A$; on this set we obtain (by~restriction) a nesting partial order and a binary meet operation, both preserved by $\Out(\Gamma;\A)$.
-Note that $\A$ itself is the unique minimum under the nesting partial order on free factor systems rel~$\A$.
-We sometimes emphasize this by calling $\A$ the \emph{(relative) Grushko free factor system}, in analogy to Grushko's decomposition theorem which, in our present language, says that in a finitely generated group there exists a minimal nonempty free factor system with respect to nesting; this minimum is also unique, by the Kurosh subgroup theorem.
+The action of $\Out(\Gamma)$ on the set of all free factor systems of $\Gamma$ restricts to an action of the subgroup $\Out(\Gamma;\A)$ on the set of free factor systems rel~$\A$, and on this subset (the restriction of) the nesting partial order is preserved by the action of $\Out(\Gamma;\A)$.
+Note that that $\A$ itself is the unique minimum of this restricted partial order; see Part~I \cite[Proposition 2.12]{HandelMosher:RelComplexHyp}.
+We sometimes emphasize this uniqueness by referring to $\A$ the \emph{(relative) Grushko free factor system}, motivated the consequence of the Kurosh Subgroup Theorem saying that in any finitely generated group there exists a unique minimal free factor system with respect to nesting; see Part~I \cite[Proposition 2.13]{HandelMosher:RelComplexHyp} where this minimum is referred to as the (absolute) Grushko free factor system.

+The \emph{meet} of free factor systems of $\Gamma$ is initially defined as a binary operation $\A_1 \meet \A_2$; see \cite[Corollaries 2.7 and 2.8]{HandelMosher:RelComplexHyp}.
+For any fixed free factor system~$\A$, when the binary meet operation on \emph{all} free factor systems of $\Gamma$ is restricted to the set of free factor systems rel~$\A$, that restriction can then be extended to a multivariate operation $\meet \F_i$ defined for any indexed family $\{\F_i\}$ of free factor systems of $\Gamma$ rel~$\A$, and producing another free factor system of~$\Gamma$ rel~$\A$ by the following formula (see \cite[Corollary 2.15]{HandelMosher:RelComplexHyp}):

-Given a free splitting $T$ of $\Gamma$, to say that $T$ is a \emph{free splitting rel~$\A$} means that $\A \sqsubset \FFST$; equivalently, $\FFST$ is a free factor system rel~$\A$; equivalently, for each subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, the action of $A$ on $T$ is elliptic.
-If in addition $\A = \FFST$ then we say that $T$ is a \emph{Grushko free splitting} of $\Gamma$ rel~$\A$; for a specific example see the earlier construction of a thistle free splitting of $\Gamma$ relative to~$\A$.
+Given a free splitting $T$ of $\Gamma$, to say that $T$ is a \emph{free splitting rel~$\A$} means that $\A \sqsubset \FellT$; equivalently, $\FellT$ is a free factor system rel~$\A$; equivalently, for each subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, the action of $A$ on $T$ is elliptic.
+If in addition $\A = \FellT$ then we say that $T$ is a \emph{Grushko free splitting} of $\Gamma$ rel~$\A$; for a specific example see the earlier construction of a thistle free splitting of $\Gamma$ relative to~$\A$.